LIVE RETURN TO SCHOOL SUMMER PACKET

 Please review the following forms, complete and submit to the clinic as directed.

-Required: SMCS-Emergency-Notification-Form-Fill-In-2016-2017 (May be filled in online and submitted via email or printed, completed and submitted to the office).
+Required: Emergency Notification Form (May be filled in online and submitted via email or printed, completed and submitted to the office).

-Optional: Asthma Care Plan (May be partially completed online and printed, requires physician orders and signature.
-Submit to office.)
+Student: Asthma Care Plan (May be partially completed online and printed, requires physician orders and signature.
+Submit to clinic.)

-Optional: Food Allergy and Anaphylaxis Care Plan (May be completed online and printed.
-Submit to office.)
+Student: Food Allergy and Anaphylaxis Care Plan (May be completed online and printed.
+Submit to clinic.)

-Optional: Non-Prescription Medication (May be filled in online and printed or printed and filled in.
-Submit to the office).
+Student: Non-Prescription Medication (May be filled in online and printed or printed and filled in.
+Submit to the clinic).

 Students are encouraged to use a student planner offered by Saint Mary’s to help organize their assignments and track upcoming assessments.
-Ordered planners will be available on meet the teacher day, or may be picked up from the office the first week of school.
+Ordered planners will be available on meet the teacher day in your students homeroom.
+If you didn’t pre-order, your student can purchase one at the office the first week of school.

 After School Care: